raviqqe/stak/README.md

 fn run(bytecodes: &[u8]) -> Result<(), SmallError> {
     // Prepare a heap memory of a virtual machine. let mut heap = [Default::default(); HEAP_SIZE];
-    // Create a virtual machine with primitive procedures. let mut vm = Vm::new(
+    // Create a virtual machine with its heap memory primitive procedures. let mut vm = Vm::new(
         &mut heap,
         SmallPrimitiveSet::new(